Designing an Efficient Office Layout with Nested Workstations in Revit

 So it's just off the wall on the edge like that.
 Now we've got a nice office space with a little bit of storage on the end.
 And we should be good to go.

-We'll start our next.
-And our last family is going to be an annotation family that we're going to create from scratch.
-And that's going to be our door tags that will create
+We'll start our next, and our last family is going to be an annotation family, which we're going to create from scratch.
+And that's going to be our door tags that we'll create.

 photo of Michael Wilson